Jun P. Espina 10 min read

 The Psychology of Kindness

-Our thesis is reinforced by the psychological theory that man won’t easily offer his kindness without enjoying some benefits in return, be it psychological or otherwise.
+The psychological theory that men won’t easily offer their kindness without enjoying some benefits in return reinforces our thesis—be they psychological or otherwise.

 Kindness Versus Desiderata